NaluKit/nalu/etc/wiki/Home.md

 If you have any questions about the framework, please use the [Nalu Gitter room](https://gitter.im/NaluKit42/lobby).

-The current version of Nalu uses Java 8 and is tested with the latest GWT version.
+The current version of Nalu works with Java 8, 11 & 17 and is tested with the latest GWT version.

 [//]: # (## Nalu Project Generator)